See Cuba through the lens of Cuban-American history!

 Questions about this trip or booking this tour, please Contact Us and type Cuba in the comments.

-Need trip insurance?
-For your convenience, we offer travel protection through Travelex Insurance Services.
+Your trip fees are non-refundable.
+For unforeseen cancellations, consider trip insurance.
+Travel protection through Travelex Insurance Services.
 For more information on the available plans or to enroll: For Cuba only, you can only obtain policy by calling Travelex Insurance Services at 800-228-9792 and reference location number 26-0048.

 Travel Insurance is underwritten by, Berkshire Hathaway Specialty Insurance Company, NAIC #22276.55Y